Classes | IEC 62304:2006 Section | Document Section |

 3. First Risk Assessment and Usability Evaluation Planning

-Risk analysis is performed by conducting a Failure Mode and Effects Analysis (FMEA).
-This analysis includes
+The comprehensive risk analysis is performed by conducting a Failure Mode and Effects Analysis (FMEA).
+This analysis includes the following activities:

 - Identifying potential failure modes